DMTF/Redfish-Tools/doc-generator/README.md

                         Output format
   --out OUTFILE         Output file (default depends on output format:
                         output.md for markdown, index.html for html)
-  --sup SUPFILE         Path to the supplemental material
+  --sup SUPFILE         Path to the supplemental material document.
-                        document.
 Default is
-                        usersupplement.md for user-focused
+                        usersupplement.md for user-focused documentation, and
-                        documentation, and
                         devsupplement.md for normative documentation.
+  --profile PROFILE_DOC
+                        Path to a JSON profile document, for profile output -t, --terse           Terse output (meaningful only with --profile).
+By default,profile output is verbose, including all
+                        properties regardless ofprofile requirements.
+"Terse"
+                        output is intended for use byService developers, including only the subset of properties withprofile requirements.
   --escape ESCAPE_CHARS
-                        Characters to escape (\) in generated
-                        markdown; e.g.,
-                        --escape=@#.
-Use --escape=@ if strings with
-                        embedded @
-                        are being converted to mailto links.
+                        Characters to escape (\) in generated markdown; e.g., --escape=@#.
+Use --escape=@ if strings with embedded @ are being converted to mailto links.

 Example: